eyosef/my-little-rainbow-v-000/README.md

 # My Little Rainbow

 In this lab, we're going to make a rainbow with HTML `<div>` elements.
 And while we do it we're going to learn about HTML elements, CSS styling, CSS selectors, how color works in CSS, and importing stylesheets.
-That might sound like a lot but it isn't.
+That might sound like a lot but it isn't..

 Before we start, here's some basic info about HTML and CSS.
 Skip to [Making a Rainbow](#making-a-rainbow) if you feel comfortable enough with HTML and CSS.